Houssam999/ComiteSuivi/README.md

 Integrated Data: Hierarchical distances are included directly in the node data CSV files, simplifying data analysis.
 Parallel Processing
 Optimized Performance: Utilizing up to 40 CPU cores, the script can process large datasets efficiently.
-Resource Management: Ensure your system can support 40 parallel processes to avoid overloading.
+Resource Management: Ensure your system can support multiple parallel processes to avoid overloading.

 Contact

 For any questions, feedback, or further information, please contact: